jobsort/jobsort/README.md

 # JobSort

 [JobSort](https://jobsort.com) is a fast job search engine built by developers for developers.
 JobSort crawls the Internet for new jobs every day to create its jobs database.
-Some folks like its speed and custom filtering language called JobSort Query Language (JSQL).
+JobSort is powered by a custom filtering language called JobSort Query Language (JSQL) that enables deep searching.

-> Dang, JobSort is so good.
-It's crazy fast.
->
-> -- <cite>Keith S.</cite>

 Thanks to those who have given words of advice over the past months to guide future development.
 If you're curious, the name "JobSort" derives from the well-known sorting algorithm "QuickSort."